ubco-W2022T2-data301/project-group-group03/final_report_group03.md

 ### NOAH CHAN
+##### By examining the graph of the average grades of the two campuses over time, we can observe that both campuses experienced a significant increase in grades in 2020, followed by a decrease in 2021.
+This pattern suggests that the impact of online learning on student performance was consistent across both campuses.
+This finding is important because it suggests that the results of our analysis could be applicable to other institutions that have implemented online learning as a result of the COVID-19 pandemic as the consistency was shown.
 ![Plot_1](images/analysis3image1.png)

 ##### This shows the average grades of students in ECON, PHIL, and POLI over time, provides additional insights into the impact of online learning on student performance in specific academic disciplines.
 The graph shows that all three subjects had a higher average in 2020, which suggests that these courses may have benefited from online learning (at least in the short term).